calyxir/calyx/docs/tutorial/frontend-tut.md

-# Building a Frontend for FuTIL
+# Building a Frontend for Calyx

 In this tutorial, we're going to build a compiler for a small language called MrXL.